-So ‘How much does it cost to maintain an above-ground pool?’
+So what’s the quick, to-the-point answer to ‘How much does it cost to maintain an above-ground pool?’
 You may ask.

 Well, after reading our article, you’ll know that you might end up spending from $200 to $250 per year if you maintain the pool yourself.
 If you use the help of a professional, that price can go up considerably.

 Therefore, it’s all a matter of finding out what works best with your budget.
-Once you do, you can have a better estimation of how pool maintenance will cost you each year.
+Once you do, you can have a better estimation of how above ground pool maintenance will cost you each year.

 My name is Denise and I am an Analytical Chemist located in the Kansas City metro area.
 Some things I am passionate about are gardening, science, swimming, and blogging.
 I am happy to be part of the All About Pools team & contribute my knowledge & expertise to help swimming pool owners and backyard enthusiasts!